dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_LANDFALL
-     Specify whether only those points occurring near landfall should be retained when using the MET tc_stat tool.Acceptable values: True/False
+     Specify whether only those points occurring near landfall should be retained when using the MET tc_stat tool.
+Acceptable values: True/False

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  False

    TC_STAT_LANDFALL_BEG
-     Specify the beginning of the landfall window for use with the MET tc_stat tool.Acceptable formats: HH, HHmmss
+     Specify the beginning of the landfall window for use with the MET tc_stat tool.
+Acceptable formats: HH, HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  -24

    TC_STAT_LANDFALL_END
-     Specify the end of the landfall window for use with the MET tc_stat tool.Acceptable formats: HH, HHmmss
+     Specify the end of the landfall window for use with the MET tc_stat tool.
+Acceptable formats: HH, HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_LEAD
-     Specify the lead times to stratify by when using the MET tc_stat tool.Acceptable formats: HH, HHmmss
+     Specify the lead times to stratify by when using the MET tc_stat tool.
+Acceptable formats: HH, HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]